City of Salford: Coat of arms

 The coat of arms of Salford City Council depicts a weaving shuttle surrounded by five bees with a three masted ship above, on a shield flanked by two lions.
 The blue background with a gold chief is taken from the arms of the city council of the County Borough of Salford, who in turn took it from the colours of the Earl of Chester.
 The shuttle and five bees represent the industry of the area and five settlements who benefited from the textile industry.
 The ship is borrowed from the crest of Eccles Borough Council and represents the importance of waterways to the city.
 The ship is flanked by two millrinds – the iron centres of millstones – symbolising engineering.
 The lions are taken from the crest of the Borough of Swinton and Pendlebury; they are wearing iron steel chain representing engineering.
 The shield is topped by a griffin carrying a pennon depicting three boars' heads.
 The griffin is taken from the crest of Eccles and the boars are from the crest of Irlam Urban District.
 Beneath the shield is a scroll reading salus populi suprema lex, Latin for "the welfare of the people is the highest law".

-Budget

-In 2017–18, Salford City Council agreed to spend £267 million.
-They agreed an estimated £79M on children's services (30%); £56M on community health and social care (21%); £40M on levies and charges (15%); £39M on environment and community safety (14%); £36M and on capital financing (13%); £9M on corporate business (3%); £7M on regeneration (3%); and £2M on public health, reform and commissioning (1%).
-For the 2016–17 financial year, the council's income is expected to consist of £65M including council tax and efficiency savings.
-The net expenditure is therefore expected to be £202M.

-Audit

-A Comprehensive Area Assessment by the Audit Commission in 2009 found that Salford's key priorities are improving health, reducing crime, helping young people achieve A-level qualifications, social services, including the views of minority groups, improving skills and "making Salford a cleaner and more attractive place to live".